Shreshta-1701/mistWebDev_Shreshta/README.md

-# Outer Wilds Ventures
+# Calculator

-Project for **MIST Web Dev Bootcamp Week 2** focused on learning Tailwind CSS.
+Project for **MIST Web Dev Bootcamp Week 3** focused on learning the basics of Javascript.

 ---

 ## About

-This website is a simple showcase of Tailwind CSS and its capabilities, that acts as a sort of advertisement website for the game "Outer Wilds".
-It showcases the planets in the game's solar system and a synopsis of the game as well.
+This website is a simple showcase of Javascript and its capabilities, in the form of a basic calculator.

 The project includes:

-* A Section with a background video and a link to the game's website.
+* A gradient background with a calculator in the center, with all buttons styled using css, a major part of the design choice being dark gradients.
-* A Section for showcasing the different planets in the game's solar system, all acting as links to the Outer Wilds Wiki, for more information.
-* A Synopsis of the game to the side of the planet cards.
+* A js script to ensure the intended working of the calculator.
-* A footer with author credit.
+* A display section within the calculator that constantly updates with each operation and input.

 ---

 ## What I Learned

-* Creating the skeleton of a web page using HTML
+* Creating the skeleton of a web page using HTML.
-* Styling the web page to my liking using utility classes from Tailwind CSS.
+* Styling the calculator and its buttons to my liking using CSS.
-* Using flexbox, and grids within Tailwind to maintain responsiveness across layouts.
+* Using grids and operating on specifc rows and columns to maintain the calculator layout.
-* Handling images within multiple div tags using Tailwind CSS.
-* Creating animations and a material UI inspired design for the planet cards and synopsis section using Tailwind's inbuilt utility classes.
+* Writing javascript code to perform calculations without using functions such as eval().

 ---

 ## Technologies

-* HTML, Tailwind CSS
+* HTML, CSS, JS
-* Google Fonts (Poppins)

 ---